Eye and Vision Exams from Your Northern San Antonio Optometrist

 As part of a comprehensive eye exam, our San Antonio optometrist examines the overall health of the eye through a visual examination and tonometry.
 Dr. Trevino evaluates eye health by visually inspecting the eye and eyelids using magnification and a bright light.
 To examine the internal structures of the eye, we may dilate the pupils.
 Increased eye pressure may be an indicator of glaucoma, so we utilize tonometry to measure eye pressure.
 After completing these short tests, Dr. Trevino reviews the results and discusses an treatments with you.
 Contact us at (210) 344-1400 today to schedule a comprehensive eye exam.

-Schedule an Appointment with Your San Antonio Eye Doctor Today
+Schedule an Appointment with Your Northern San Antonio Eye Doctor Today